I often have people tell me they are losing motivation and are sick of getting no results from their sales efforts.

 Then, sure enough, you’ll emerge, in whatever time it takes you.
 Yes, whatever time it takes you.
 Then you’ll be the one hearing others say, ‘I’ve been doing this for three whole weeks now, and I’ve had nothing.’
 Know that patience is the antidote.
 Patience and continued improvement will get you there.

 “Sudden success” doesn’t exist.
-Being a little lucky at times might do, but in the long run, it’s your dedication to the cause that gets you seemingly effortless performance.Opinions expressed here by Contributors are their own.
+Being a little lucky at times might do, but in the long run, it’s your dedication to the cause that gets you seemingly effortless performance.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.